flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

   // Will update itemsA[2] too, since they're the same array in the heap itemsB[2] = 5;
   ```
-* Have "reference equality" by default
+* "Reference equality" is used by default
   ```csharp
   int[] itemsA = { 1, 2, 3 };
   int[] itemsB = { 1, 2, 3 };